SugarcaneMC/Sugarcane/CONTRIBUTING.md

 ## <a name='Guidelines'></a>Guidelines

 * Intentionally harmfull/Troll PRs will cause you to be blocked.
-* Pull requests are to be aimed at the 1.17.1/dev branch.
+* Pull requests are to be aimed at the current dev branch.
-* Ports of Fabric Mods and patches from other forks are acceptable.
+* Ports of Minecraft Mods and patches from other forks are acceptable.

-  * When porting a fabric mod that uses Yarn mappings , you can use `https://wagyourtail.xyz/Projects/Minecraft%20Mappings%20Viewer/App?version=1.17.1&mapping=yarn,yarnIntermediary,mojang` for Yarn to Mojang mappings
+  * When porting a minecraft mod that uses different mappings , you can use `https://wagyourtail.xyz/Projects/MinecraftMappingViewer/App` for easier remapping.